Color model

-A color model is an abstract mathematical model describing the way colors can be represented as tuples of numbers, typically as three or four values or color components.
-When this model is associated with a precise description of how the components are to be interpreted (viewing conditions, etc.), taking account of visual perception, the resulting set of colors is called "color space."
+In color science, a color model is an abstract mathematical model describing the way colors can be represented as tuples of numbers, typically as three or four values or color components.
+It differs from a color space in that a color model is not absolute, that is, there is no way to map a color within a color model to a point in a color space.

 This article describes ways in which human color vision can be modeled, and discusses some of the models in common use.

-Tristimulus color space
+Fundamental modeling of human color vision: Tristimulus color space

 One can picture this space as a region in three-dimensional Euclidean space if one identifies the x, y, and z axes with the stimuli for the long-wavelength (L), medium-wavelength (M), and short-wavelength (S) light receptors.
+This is called the LMS color space.
 The origin, (S,M,L) = (0,0,0), corresponds to black.
 White has no definite position in this diagram; rather it is defined according to the color temperature or white balance as desired or as available from ambient lighting.
-The human color space is a horse-shoe-shaped cone such as shown here (see also CIE chromaticity diagram below), extending from the origin to, in principle, infinity.
-In practice, the human color receptors will be saturated or even be damaged at extremely high light intensities, but such behavior is not part of the CIE color space and neither is the changing color perception at low light levels (see: Kruithof curve).

 The most saturated colors are located at the outer rim of the region, with brighter colors farther removed from the origin.
-As far as the responses of the receptors in the eye are concerned, there is no such thing as "brown" or "gray" light.
-The latter color names refer to orange and white light respectively, with an intensity that is lower than the light from surrounding areas.
-One can observe this by watching the screen of an overhead projector during a meeting: one sees black lettering on a white background, even though the "black" has in fact not become darker than the white screen on which it is projected before the projector was turned on.
+Colors like brown or grey are perceived when, respectively, orange light and white light are received, but at a lower intensity than what it would be expected for the colors orange and white given the surrounding illumination.
+One can observe this phenomenon by watching the screen of an overhead projector during a meeting: one sees black lettering on a white background, even though the "black" has in fact not become darker than the white screen on which it is projected before the projector was turned on.
 The "black" areas have not actually become darker but appear "black" relative to the higher intensity "white" projected onto the screen around it.
 See also color constancy.

 The human tristimulus space has the property that additive mixing of colors corresponds to the adding of vectors in this space.
 This makes it easy to, for example, describe the possible colors (gamut) that can be constructed from the red, green, and blue primaries in a computer display.